 What is a Black Tea Rinse

-If you’ve heard about using tea for hair, you’re probably wondering what a black tea rinse is, and if it will work in your hair.
-By the time you finish reading this post, you’ll know all about the method and whether it is right for you.
+If you’ve heard about using tea for your hair, then I’m sure you’re wondering what a black tea rinse is, and if it will work in your hair.
+By the time you finish reading this article, you’ll know all about the method and whether it is right for you.

 What Does a Black Tea Rinse Do for Hair

 Have you ever washed your hair and came up with an alarming amount of hair in your drain or sink afterward?
-You have no idea if you were using the wrong products or being too rough with the comb.
+Then wondered if you were using the wrong products or being too rough with your hair.

 All you know is that your efforts to grow healthy hair has just been sabotaged by your hair wash routine.
 Using a black tea rinse will help with:

 - Shedding.
 If this is a problem for you, and especially on wash days, keep reading to learn how to reduce it.
-If you’re experiencing thinning or balding, using this tea along with your deep conditioner will allow you to grow fuller, thicker hair.
+If you’re experiencing thinning or balding, using a tea rinse along with building a hair care regimen that promotes hair growth will be important.

 - Softening and Adding Shine.
 This is a must if you want healthy-looking hair.

 - Hair Growth.
-The caffeine in the tea will stimulate your scalp’s hair follicles and encourage growth.
+The caffeine within the tea will stimulate your scalp’s hair follicles and encourage growth.

 Black Tea Rinse for Natural Hair

-All natural queens should get a hold of black tea to soften their hair and make it more manageable.
-Manageable hair will break less, so it will be easier to retain the length you’ve worked hard to grow.
+All natural queens should get a hold of black tea to promote hair growth and to stop any breakage.
+Strong hair will break less so it will be easier to retain the length you’ve worked hard to grow.

-It will also add shine, which is a hard thing to achieve when you’re natural.
-Even if you’re not natural, doing a black tea rinse after a relaxer will strengthen the damage the chemicals have done.
+Even if you’re not natural, doing a black tea rinse after a relaxer will help to strengthen the hair after it has been processed.

-If you’re curious about how to do a black tea rinse on relaxed hair, follow the same instructions in the recipe below.
-And if you are considering the black tea rinse for transitioning hair, you’ve come to the right spot.
+If you’re curious about how to do a black tea rinse on relaxed hair, follow the same instructions below.
+If you are considering the black tea rinse for transitioning hair, you’ve come to the right spot.